csfloat/inspect/README.md

 	* It will tell you that an auth code was sent to your email
 	* Input the code from your email into the `auth` field for the bot
 	* Restart CSGOFloat
-	* It should successfully login and create a `{username}.sentry` file in the `sentry` folder in the main directory
+	* It should successfully login and create a sentry file in the current [node-steam-user config directory](https://github.com/DoctorMcKay/node-steam-user#datadirectory)
-	* The `auth` field can now be removed in your login file for further logins
+	* The `auth` field can now be optionally removed in your login file for further logins
 * Using Mobile 2FA
 	* Fill in the `user` and `pass` fields for the bot
 	* Fill in the `auth` field with the `shared_secret` for the bot
 	* Start up CSGOFloat
-	* It should successfully login and create a `{username}.sentry` file in the `sentry` folder in the main directory
+	* It should successfully login and create a sentry file in the current [node-steam-user config directory](https://github.com/DoctorMcKay/node-steam-user#datadirectory)
 	* You'll need to keep the `auth` field filled in for future logins

+## Breaking Changes

+### v2.0 -> v3.0

+* Since we now use node-steam-user instead of node-steam, the sentry folder location now [depends on your system](https://github.com/DoctorMcKay/node-steam-user#datadirectory).
+If you'd like to migrate sentry files from v2.0 rather than having to reauthenticate email 2FA accounts, you'll need to copy your sentry files and rename them to match node-steam-user's format
+* `allow_simultaneous_requests` has now been replaced by `max_simultaneous_requests`.
+You can set `max_simultaneous_requests` to `-1` to allow an infinite amount of simultaneous requests by the same IP.

+## Args

+### `-c`/`--config` (default `./config.js`)

+CSGOFloat config file location

+### `-s`/`--steam_data` (default [node-steam-user config directory](https://github.com/DoctorMcKay/node-steam-user#datadirectory))

+node-steam-user config directory